-To facilitate attendance of Directors at board meetings, the Company provides them with an annual schedule of board meetings before a new fiscal year begins, which include 12 mid-month business report board meetings, 12 regular monthly board meetings, and four special board meetings to review and approve quarterly financial results.
+To facilitate attendance of Directors at board meetings, the Company provides them with an annual schedule of board meetings before a new fiscal year begins, which include two monthly board meetings to deliberate and decide on matters relating to the Company's monthly business performance and the Company's business plan, as well as significant matters relating to day-to-day business operations, and four extraordinary board meetings to review and approve quarterly financial results.
 In addition, the Company provides Directors with supporting documents for resolution and business reports prior to each board meeting.
 The Company selects the number of agenda items so that sufficient time is allocated to deliberation on each of them.